Title: Miss Mary Bennet Spinster

 He strode into the small sitting room to find it empty and the hearth cold.
 Did she not have enough to warm herself?
 'Twas true, spring had arrived but in these parts that meant nought to anyone but a calendar.
 It was still cold enough to cause one's breath to smoke in the morning.

 A few minutes later, Mary appeared, surprise writ large upon her face as she curtsied.
 "Reverend Carew, 'tis an unexpected pleasure."

-She led the way to the settees that flanked the hearth just as Hill arrived with the tea tray.
-Susan followed carrying a lit spill.
+She led the way to the familiar settees just as Hill arrived with the tea tray.
+Susan followed carrying a spill.

-As Susan lit the kindling that was already set in the hearth, Mary explained.
+As Susan used it to light the kindling that was already set in the hearth, Mary explained.
 "Please pardon us, sir.
 I was upstairs today so we did not think to light the fire in here.
-I am sure some tea will keep the chill away until the fire catches well."
+I am sure some tea will keep the chill away until it catches well."